 Diseases, viral conditions, and fungal infections can lead to silence because they affect the following:

-Common health issues that stop parrots from talking include the following:
+Health issues that may stop parrots from talking include:

 Aspergillus Spores

-The condition will advance if left unchecked until the parrot struggles to vocalize and breathe, resulting in death via suffocation.
+The condition will advance if left unchecked until the parrot struggles to breathe, resulting in death via suffocation.
 The signs of Aspergillosis include:

 Antifungal medications, like itraconazole and voriconazole, are used to treat Aspergillosis.
-Sometimes, the fungal spores must be removed by a veterinarian surgically.
+Sometimes, the fungal spores must be removed surgically by a veterinarian.

 Blockages